 What we like: A thru-hiker favorite with functional organization, good comfort, and decent durability.

 Utah-based ULA Equipment has gone from a relative unknown to a darling of the PCT and AT in only a few short years.
-Leading the charge is their 68-liter Circuit, which offers an excellent compromise of weight, durability, and functionality for the thru-hiking crowd and those who keep their loads under 30 pounds.
-The design is undeniably minimalist but retains good organization with a very large front mesh pocket, zippered hipbelt compartments, and an internal secure stash.
-We’ve taken the Circuit on multi-day treks in Patagonia and up 14ers in Colorado, and have been impressed with how easy it is to load up, adjust, and even streamline as a day pack when needed.
+Leading the charge is their 68-liter Circuit, which offers an excellent balance of weight, durability, and functionality for the thru-hiking crowd and those who keep their loads under 30 pounds.
+The design is undeniably minimalist but retains good organization with a very large front mesh pocket, zippered hipbelt compartments, an internal secure stash, and generous side water bottle pockets.
+These pockets have been fitted with burly ULA 400 Robic nylon for added durability.
+We’ve taken the Circuit on multi-day treks in Patagonia and up 14ers in Colorado and have been impressed with how easy it is to load up, adjust, and even streamline as a daypack when needed.

-Although the ULA Circuit doesn’t have that coveted Dyneema distinction, its 210-denier Robic nylon has proven to be very abrasion resistant, and is actually less prone to punctures than the Hyperlite and Zpacks designs (in our experience, Dyneema has a greater tendency to form small holes in between the fibers).
+Although the ULA Circuit doesn’t have that coveted Dyneema distinction, its 400-denier Robic nylon has proven to be very abrasion-resistant and is actually less prone to punctures than comparable Hyperlite and Zpacks designs (in our experience, Dyneema has a greater tendency to form small holes in between the fibers).
 What’s more, with a carbon fiber suspension, aluminum stay, and rigid foam backpanel, the Circuit is fully capable of utilizing its generous 68-liter capacity.
 To top it off, the ULA is offered in an impressive range of sizes, and you can customize the torso length, hipbelt size, and shoulder strap style to meet your needs.
-If you’re willing to give up the water resistance, slight weight savings, and brand cachet of the Hyperlite, it’s likely you won’t be disappointed with the Circuit—and it’s a great value at just $280.
+If you’re willing to give up the class-leading water resistance, slight weight savings, and brand cachet of the Dyneema competition, it’s likely you won’t be disappointed with the Circuit—and it’s a relatively good value at just $300.

 See the ULA Equipment Circuit 68